Mapping quantum Hall edge states in graphene by scanning tunneling microscopy: Results

-Figure~\ref{Fig1}f and g show $dI/dV_{\rm sample}(x_{\rm tip})$ across the interface while varying $V_{\rm sample}$ and $V_{\rm gate}$, respectively.
+Moving the STM tip across the interface while varying $V_{\rm sample}$ or $V_{\rm gate}$ reveals the evolution of the Landau level energies across the interface (Fig.~\ref{Fig1}f and g) .
 On the left (right) in Fig.~\ref{Fig1}f, $E_{\rm F}$ is between LL-4 and LL-3 (LL-1 and LL0).
 Hence, filling factors are different as intended.
 The LL-1 state exhibits a plateau at $E_{\rm F}$ close to the interface ($x_{\rm tip}=0$\,nm).
-This evidences a lateral pinning of the bulk LL-1 to $E_{\rm F}$ as typically dubbed a compressible stripe \cite{Chklovskii1992} and a rather shallow TIQD.
-For the unoccupied LL0 state, a similar plateau is observed, but slightly shifted to the right.
-This confirms the flat potential area caused by the compressible stripe and evidences a change of the compressible stripe position by the TIQD, respectively.
-Almost horizontal charging lines appear in the upper right of Fig.~\ref{Fig1}f showcasing the charging of LL-1 states that are pulled across $E_{\rm F}$ by positive $V_{\rm sample}$ \cite{Hashimoto2008}.
-The course of these charging lines along $x_{\rm tip}$ directly probes the potential \cite{Hashimoto2008} and, hence again confirms the rather flat potential areas in the interface region ($x_{\rm tip}\simeq 50$\,nm) as expected for compressible stripes as well as surrounding steeper potentials featuring the separating incompressible stripes \cite{Chklovskii1992,Lier1994}.
-The three charging lines that subsequently propagate along the LDOS plateau of LL0 showcase, moreover, the charge carrier density gradient at constant potential as expected for compressible stripes \cite{Chklovskii1992}.
-Finally, one observes an unexpected branching of the LL-2 and LL-1 line around $x_{\rm tip} \in[-50,0]$\,nm that will be analyzed later on.
+This demonstrates a lateral pinning of the bulk LL-1 to $E_{\rm F}$ typically dubbed a compressible stripe \cite{Chklovskii1992} and a rather shallow TIQD.
+For the unoccupied LL0 state, we observe a similar plateau, but slightly shifted to the right (arrows labeled "$E_F$ plateaus" in Fig.~\ref{Fig1}f).
+This confirms the flat potential area caused by the compressible stripe and demonstrates a change of the compressible stripe position by the TIQD, respectively.
+Almost horizontal charging lines appear in the upper right of Fig.~\ref{Fig1}f highlighting the charging of LL-1 states that are pulled across $E_{\rm F}$ by positive $V_{\rm sample}$.\cite{Hashimoto2008} The $V_{\rm sample}$ evolution of these charging lines along $x_{\rm tip}$ directly probes the potential \cite{Hashimoto2008} and hence again confirms the rather flat potential areas in the interface region ($x_{\rm tip}\simeq 50$\,nm) as expected for compressible stripes as well as surrounding steeper potentials featuring the separating incompressible stripes.\cite{Chklovskii1992,Lier1994} The three charging lines that subsequently propagate along the LDOS plateau of LL0 (label "charging lines" in Fig.~\ref{Fig1}f) showcase, moreover, the charge carrier density gradient at constant potential as expected for compressible stripes.\cite{Chklovskii1992} Finally, we find an unexpected branching of the LL-2 and LL-1 line around $x_{\rm tip} \in[-50,0]$\,nm that we analyze in detail below.
+Notice that a branching of LLs has also been observed for topological insulator states within a remote Coulomb potential, where $V_{\rm gate}$ could not be applied.\cite{Fu2014} It has been attributed to a similar origin as in our analysis, i.e. to the antinodal structure of the LL wave functions.\cite{Fu2014}